duncpro/merry/README.md

 There is an implicit `stream` property which is an HTML async output stream.
 There is also a `srcpos` containing information about the macro element invocation site.

-### Bulleted Lists
-Bulleted lists are specified by a newline followed by a dash.
-List entries are inline elements, unless they are followed by a newline, and four spaces, or alternative a newline and a tab.
-The list entry will continute for the duration of the indentation.
-Lists can be nested in entries, which will of course increase the indentation by 4 more.

-### Ordered Lists
-Ordered lists are specified a newline followed by a number and then a period.
-Not including a trailing space after the period is a warning.
-If the numbers are not in ascending order that is also a warning.